Katie Fraser

 About Me

-I am a PhD student in the Department of Computer Science at the University of Toronto, in the Computational Linguistics group.
-Before coming to Toronto, I did a Masters of Computer Science at Dalhousie University in Halifax, NS, and before that a B.Sc. in Physics at St Francis Xavier University in Antigonish, NS.
+I received my PhD from the University of Toronto, in the Computational Linguistics group.
+My supervisors were Graeme Hirst and Jed Meltzer.
+Before that, I did a Masters of Computer Science at Dalhousie University in Halifax, NS, and a B.Sc. in Physics at St Francis Xavier University in Antigonish, NS.

 I'm interested in Artificial Intelligence, especially areas involving language and cognition.
-I'm fascinated by the question of how the brain works, and how (or if) it is possible to model brain function using computers.
+I'm fascinated by the question of how the brain works, and what our words and actions can reveal about the hidden workings of the mind.

 Research